Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Partial Schur Decomposition

 \section{Partial Schur Decomposition}

 It is well known that a matrix of dimension $N$ can be brought into upper triangular form by a successively applying $N$ Householder transformations.
 If we stop after $k<N$ transformations then the resulting matrix will be partially upper triangular; this is the partial Schur decomposition.
-When $k=1$, this idea has been applied by Edelman, Kostlan and Shub \cite{edelman_how_1994} to calculate the expected number of real eigenvalues for a real Gaussian matrix.
-It has also been used by Fyodorov and Khoruzhenko \cite{fyodorov_absolute_2007} to calculate the density of the imaginary parts of eigenvalues of rank one anti-Hermitian perturbations of the GUE, and by Fyodorov \cite{fyodorov_statistics_2018} to calculate the density of eigenvector overlaps in the Ginibre ensemble.
-For $k>1$, the partial Schur decomposition was used in the thesis of one of the authors to calculate the correlation functions of low rank anti-Hermitian perturbations of the GUE \cite{osman_thesis_2022}.
-The current work proceeds along similar lines to the latter.
+For $i=1,...,k$, define the manifolds